ga4gh/va-spec/schema/va-spec/base/def/VariantPathogenicityProposition.rst

 **Information Model**

-Some VariantPathogenicityProposition attributes are inherited from :ref:`SubjectVariantProposition`.
+Some VariantPathogenicityProposition attributes are inherited from :ref:`ClinicalVariantProposition`.

 .. list-table::
    :class: clean-wrap